Everything You Need to Know About Repossession in Rome

 While the majority of repossessions in Georgia deal with cars or trucks, other property items may be vulnerable if they are encumbered by a loan.

-We can handle car repossessions, unfair debt collection practices, debt collector harassment, the Fair Debt Collection Practices Act, defending credit card and student loan lawsuits, inaccurate credit reporting, class actions, and auto dealer fraud.
+We have experience dealing with the Fair Debt Collection Practices Act.
+Our services include car repossessions, unfair debt practices, debt collector harassment, defending credit card and student loan lawsuits, inaccurate credit reporting, class actions, and auto dealer fraud.

 Georgia Law Regarding Repossession

 Georgia repossession laws ensure that agents may not enter your home uninvited or use any form of violence to repossess your property.

 Repossession agents, however, do not need to notify you before repossessing your vehicle.
 This means that they may come at any time and legally take it away.